Fliplet/fliplet-cli/docs/Data-Source-Hooks.md

 ### Send a push notification

-In addition to hook attributes, configuring a hook to send push notifications support the following parameters:
+In addition to hook properties, configuring a hook to send push notifications support the following parameters:

 - `appId`: the target Fliplet App ID
 - `payload`: object with `title` and `body` for the push notification; this supports **Handlebars** syntax for variable replacement in the values as shown in the first example below